anoopsarkar/compilers-class/hw2.md

 1. Do not add whitespace in your output.
 This might cause issues with matching your output to the reference output.

 ## Development and upload procedure

+Remember to push your solution source code to your repository:

+    cd answer
+    git add decafast.y decafast.lex # and any other files such as decafast.cc and decafast-defs.h
+    git commit -m 'initial solution'
+    git push

+Then each time you finish a component of your solution you can push it to the remote repository:

+    git add [source-file]
+    git commit -m 'commit message' [source-file]
+    git push

 You have been given three helper programs to help you develop your solution to this homework.